Synthetixio/SIPs/content/sccp/sccp-190.md

 The parameters are as follows:

 - `feeRateForExchange` is the fee that is paid by traders computed by adding the `baseFee` of the source and destination currencies after [SIP-222](https://sips.synthetix.io/sips/sip-222/).
-Previously that fee is based purely on the destination currency traded into.
+Previously that fee is based purely on the destination currency.
 - `atomicMaxVolumePerBlock` is the max volume in sUSD per block.
 - The `atomicVolatilityConsiderationWindow` is the the time window to evaluate whether a synth is too volatile to atomically exchange, specified in number of seconds
 - The `atomicVolatilityUpdateThreshold` is the maximum number of Chainlink updates in the consideration window before a synth is deemed too volatile to atomically exchange, specified in number of updates.